One of the last privately owned Botticelli portraits has sold for over $92 million

 Prior to Thursday's sale, the auction record for one of his paintings was the $10.4 million paid for "Madonna and Child with Young Saint John the Baptist" -- also known as "The Rockefeller Madonna" -- at Christie's in New York in 2013.

 "Young Man Holding a Roundel" was the star of Sotheby's "Master Paintings and Sculpture" sale, which brought together still life paintings and portraits by celebrated European artists.
 The other standout lot, a rare biblical scene by Rembrandt titled "Abraham and the Angels," which had not appeared at auction since the 1840s, was one of four works withdrawn just before the sale began.
+Though no specific reason was given for the withdrawal, the auction house said in an email that it occurred following discussions with the consignor.

+"While we didn't get to see it sell in the room today, it will nonetheless find a new home very soon," the statement said of the Rembrandt painting.

+"While we didn't get to see it sell in the room today, it will nonetheless find a new home very soon," the statement said of the Rembrandt painting.

 Other items still to sell as part of the auction house's Masters Week series include a 17th-century sculpture by Pietro and Gian Lorenzo Bernini, estimated to sell for between $8 million and $12 million, and a triptych by Flemish painter Pieter Coecke van Aelst that is expected to make up to $3.5 million.

-Note: This story has been updated with additional details on the sale following original publication.